ezrosent/wf_hash_writeup/writeup.md

 All of the above operations only execute a small number of wait-free bucket-level operations.
-The only exception to this rule is an `add` that successfully executes a `grow` operation, but the grow operation (and all of its closures) only execute a bounded number of operations.
+The only exception to this rule is an `add` that successfully executes a `grow` operation, but the grow operation (and all of its closures) only execute a bounded number of operations; enqueueing a `deferred_closure` is a constant-time append to a thread-local linked list.
 The only loops resulting from `grow` are in the rebucket loop, which only operates on a quiesced (hence bounded in size) `prev_buckets` array.
 We conclude that these operation are all wait-free. $\square$.

 \begin{theorem}
 The add, lookup and remove operations are linearizable, and all lookups that